viktorhajer/simple-pdf-viewer/README.md

 ### Features

 * Open: the src can be one of the following: file URL, Uint8Array or PDFSource
-* Separated method to open javascript File object
+* Separated methods to open javascript File object or http URL
 * Display: PDF conatiner is displayed
 * Information: number of pages, viewport information (zoom, rotation...), meta information (author, subject, creator...)
 * Navigation: navigate to the first page, the last page, next page, previous page and any of the pages